Saturday, September 27, 2025

 • Policy alignment with global benchmarks

-We at All India EV believe this vision is not only achievable—it’s inevitable.
+We at India EV believe this vision is not only achievable—it’s inevitable.
 India’s automotive ecosystem is being redefined, and the shift to electric is not just about replacing fuel—it’s about reimagining mobility itself.

 1 COMMENT